DFHack/dfhack/docs/Core.rst

 of the game, so it becomes necessary to use the dfhack.init file to ensure that they are re-created every time it is loaded.

-Interactive commands like `plugins/liquids` cannot be used as hotkeys.
+Interactive commands like `liquids` cannot be used as hotkeys.

 Many commands come from plugins, which are stored in ``hack/plugins/`` and must be compiled with the same version of DFHack.
 Others come